 Are total dissolved solids safe?

-The EPA regulates TDS in municipal water supplies, but they set no upper limit, only recommendations.
+The EPA regulates TDS in municipal tap water supplies, but they set no upper limit, only recommendations.
 Levels lower than 300 mg/L are excellent and reflect the presence of beneficial minerals like potassium.
 Water with readings between 300 – 900 mg/L is safe but may have a bitter or metallic taste.
 TDS level greater than 900 mg/L signal probable contamination and should be investigated.

 How do TDS meters work?

 TDS meters measure the electrical conductivity of water.
-Pure water is a poor conductor, but dissolved solids carry a distinct electrical charge that correlates directly to TDS levels.
+Pure water is a poor conductor, but total dissolved solids carry a distinct electrical charge that correlates directly to TDS levels.
 The greater the charge — the higher the level of dissolved solids.
 It’s the quickest way to get a feel of what in your water.

-But meters are non-selective, meaning they read only total levels of dissolved solids — they don’t measure specific contaminants.
+But meters are non-selective, meaning they read only total levels of dissolved solids — they don’t measure specific harmful contaminants.
 They’re also not sensitive enough to detect uncharged or low-charged ions like lead, pesticides, herbicides, petroleum products and trace pharmaceuticals.
 If you’re worried about select toxins, it’s like knowing there are fish in your pool without knowing if you’re swimming with guppies or Great White sharks.

 What You Should Know: TDS Meter Reading & Your Drinking Water